 There is also a certain distinction between short-term mini-jobs and mini-jobs on a 520-euro basis.

 A short-term mini-job is employment that may not last longer than 3 months or 70 working days within a calendar year.
-How high the salary is is irrelevant.
-This is purely a time limit.
+The amount of the salary is irrelevant.
+It is purely a time limit.

 The mini-job for 520.00 euros, on the other hand, draws the line at the salary.
-As the name suggests, this limit is EUR 520.00 per month (until October 2022 it was EUR 450.00).
+As the name suggests, this limit is 520.00 euros per month (until October 2022 it was 450.00 euros).
 How many hours a mini-jobber may work per month depends on the hourly wage.
-With a minimum wage of 12.00 euros, this may not exceed 43.333 hours per month.
+With a minimum wage of 12.00 euros, the maximum number of hours per month is 43.333.
 If the hourly wage is higher, the hours per month will be correspondingly fewer.

 The minimum wage also applies to mini-jobbers.
-The hourly rate must therefore not be less than the specified 12.00 euros.
+The hourly rate must therefore not be below the specified 12.00 euros.

 Conclusion

 The obligation to record working hours also applies to mini-jobs.
 There are only minor differences to the regulations for full-time jobs.
-The secure option is a digital time recording system.
-The timeCard is a simple system with which the working time of mini-jobs can be easily recorded and documented.
+The safe option is a digital time recording system.
+The timeCard is a simple system with which the working hours of mini-jobs can be easily recorded and documented.